Fortune-Adekogbe/Tic-tac-toe-30DaysOfCode/README.md

 Create the game board with the initialize_board function

-Using a def main() function to make sure your game only works inside your script:
+Using a def main() function to make sure your game only works when it is run inside your script:

 Write the main event loop.
 In this: